xyval/Valerie-s-Java-Projects/Blackjack/README.md

 ## **Challenges Faced**

 When I first wrote the code, I wrote it as a one round game, but once I start adding loops in to make it more interested, I encountered several issues, such as that the code goes into an infinite loop or the math is not correct.
 However, I solved these issues by thouroughly checking my code.
 I realised that I often put the {} in the wrong place or I forgot to re-initiate variables.
 Also, there was one problem that was only a problem because I didn't realize it printed so much words at the same time that I thought it didn't do anything at all.
 After solving the issues, I carefully checked all scenario and now I am confident that the game will run smoothly.

+---
+Modified Blackjack Game: Blackjack - Twenty-Six

+by Valerie Lin

+Created on 28th October 2022

+---